-For the year ended December 31, 2019, ROCCAT had revenue of \$14.4 million.
-The Company is are unable to provide the results of operations attributable to ROCCAT as those operations were substantially integrated into our legacy business.
+For the year ended December 31, 2019, revenue related to ROCCAT products was \$14.4 million.
+Given that the ROCCAT operations have been substantially integrated into our legacy business, the Company is unable to provide the results of operations attributable to ROCCAT going forward.